LlewBach/aj-builder/README.md

 ## Building the hero (header)

 I was unsure of how to use the header element, but I think it is ok to use for the hero section.
+(Future me: yes this makes good semantic sense).

 Because my navbar and footer are fixed, I set a margin to the header to exactly match their heights.
 However, on the small width I've noticed that the bootstrap navbar height is responsive and narrows, leaving whitespace.
 To address this I will remove the background-image margin.
 Because my text was centered, getting rid of the margin has also centered the text relative to the viewport.